 Limit intake of foods containing saturated fat, added salt, added sugars and alcohol

-- Replace high fat foods which contain predominantly saturated fats such as butter, cream, cooking margarine, coconut and palm oil with foods which contain predominantly polyunsaturated and monounsaturated fats such as oils, spreads, nut butters/pastes and avocado.
+Replace saturated fats like butter, cream, and palm oil with healthier options such as oils, spreads, nut butters, and avocado.

 - Low fat diets are not suitable for children under the age of 2 years.